tomeryeh/demo/cabble/docs/tutorial.md

 		//users collection
 		kuzzleController.subscribeToUsers();

 		//rides collection
 		kuzzleController.subscribeToRides();
 	},
 ```
 The three following sections will describe :

- * the positions pub sub,
+ * the positions pub-sub,
- * the user pub sub,
+ * the user pub-sub,
- * the ride pub sub.
+ * the ride pub-sub.

 ## Positions management
-Positions collection allow to update the current position of the taxi and customer (publishPositions).
+Cabble publish as a non persitant document the current user position into Positions collection (see publish a position udpate).

-Cabble also use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box (subscribeToPositions).
+Cabble use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box (subscribeToPositions) to listening to candidates near the current user position (see Subscribe to position updates).

-### Publish positions
+### Publish a position udpate

 Cabble has to send the positions changes for user in order to synchronize all positions in all other Cabble instance.
-To keep it simple Cabble will send position every 3000 milliseconds :
+For real time purpose we can use the [watchPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) from webapi with Leaflet.js, but to keep it simple Cabble will send position every 3000 milliseconds :

+<a name="pub_room_name" ></a>
 ```javascript
 	publishPositions: function() {
 		setInterval(